 Tax debt relief is an option when you owe the IRS money and can’t afford to make the payment.

-Before you have time to stress about the thought of owing money, you’ll need to actually prepare and file your taxes first.
-This not only ensures you’re doing the right thing, but it’ll also quantify how much money you owe the IRS.
+Before stressing about the thought of owing money, you’ll need to actually prepare and file your taxes.
+This not only ensures that you’re doing the right thing, but it’ll also quantify how much money you owe the IRS.

 While there are a few ways the IRS can work with you on your tax debt, there are also some companies that can work on your behalf to help you settle your debt.
 Unfortunately, not every company has your best interest at heart.

 Should you hire a tax debt relief firm?